 attacks by social engineers occur directly before your eyes.

-4. The offer feels too good to be true: Have you ever
+4. The offer feels too good to be true: Unsolicited "wins" like lotteries or free licenses are almost always traps.

 5. You will receive help and services that you didn’t ask